OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/User.md

 HasArbitraryNullableObject returns a boolean if a field has been set.

-### SetArbitraryNullableObject
+### SetArbitraryNullableObjectNil

-`func (o *User) SetArbitraryNullableObject(v map[string]interface{})`
+`func (o *User) SetArbitraryNullableObjectNil(b bool)`

-SetArbitraryNullableObject gets a reference to the given map[string]interface{} and assigns it to the ArbitraryNullableObject field.
+ SetArbitraryNullableObjectNil sets the value for ArbitraryNullableObject to be an explicit nil

-### SetArbitraryNullableObjectExplicitNull
+### UnsetArbitraryNullableObject

-`func (o *User) SetArbitraryNullableObjectExplicitNull(b bool)`
+`func (o *User) UnsetArbitraryNullableObject()`

-SetArbitraryNullableObjectExplicitNull (un)sets ArbitraryNullableObject to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The ArbitraryNullableObject value is set to nil even if false is passed
+UnsetArbitraryNullableObject ensures that no value is present for ArbitraryNullableObject, not even an explicit nil
 ### GetArbitraryTypeValue

 `func (o *User) GetArbitraryTypeValue() interface{}`